-Wild rag care can be split into three parts: washing, ironing, storing.
+Wild rag care can be split into three parts: washing, ironing, and storing.

 At Home—silk is a hand wash only item.
 Fill a sink basin with cold water and a gentle detergent.
 Place scarves in basin, agitate the water, and let them sit for a few minutes.
 Silk releases dirt quickly so this load of laundry will be done fast!